-A BLANK CHECK FOR SALEM POLITICIANS
+MEASURE 118 WOULD GIVE A BLANK CHECK TO SALEM POLITICIANS

-Despite what its promoters claim, Measure 118 does not guarantee that revenues from its massive new tax will end up in the pockets of Oregon residents.
-If Measure 118 passes, politicians in Salem could amend it with a simple majority vote and redirect the money anywhere they want - thus giving them a blank check, with no accountability to the public.
+Despite what its promoters claim, Measure 118 does not guarantee that revenues from its massive new tax will end up in the pockets of Oregonians.
+If Measure 118 passes, politicians in Salem could amend it with a simple majority vote and redirect the money anywhere they want - thus giving them a blank check with no accountability to the public.

-JOIN OUR GROWING COALITION URGING NO ON MEASURE 118
+JOIN OUR BROAD COALITION URGING NO ON MEASURE 118

-A coalition of large and small Oregon businesses, organizations, taxpayers, consumers, and community leaders from across the state is coming together to oppose Measure 118.
-Your support is vital to help ensure we can defeat this costly tax on sales.
+We are a coalition of Oregon businesses, non-profits, unions, consumers, taxpayers, elected officials, and community leaders from across the state coming together to oppose Measure 118.
+Join us: Your support is vital to help ensure we can defeat this costly tax on sales.

-FOR MORE INFORMATION, PLEASE CONTACT:
+FOR MORE INFORMATION, PLEASE VISIT:

-info@NOonMeasure118.com
+NOonMeasure118.com